khulnasoft-lab/khulnasoft-helm/tenant-manager/README.md

 ### PostgreSQL database

-Khulnasoft Security recommends implementing a highly-available PostgreSQL database.
+KhulnaSoft Security recommends implementing a highly-available PostgreSQL database.
 By default, the Tenant Manager chart will install a PostgreSQL database and attach it to persistent storage for POC usage and testing.
 For production use, you can override this default behavior and specify an existing PostgreSQL database by setting the following variables in values.yaml:

 ```yaml
 db: